-3. Summary of material accounting policies (Continued from previous page)
+3. Material accounting policy information (Continued from previous page)

 Basis of consolidation (Continued from previous page)

 The results of subsidiaries acquired or disposed of during the year are included in these consolidated financial statements from the effective date of acquisition or up to the effective date of disposal, as appropriate.